Cynthia Basinet is a multi-talented American actress, singer, supermodel, activist, and mother from the San Fernando Valley, Los Angeles county.

 As the release of "For You With Love" was not intended with commerce in mind, but rather an act of love, the subsequent success and impact of “Santa Baby” must have come as a total surprise to you?

-The success of “Santa Baby” was a 28 year dream realized, built on hope, faith and love.
-So the freedom that it bore was so liberating, all I could want from that moment for was to see others have the same.
-What did hit hard was the advent of the stalkarazzi and Silicon Valley’s tech industry to capitalize on the intellectual property.
+The success of “Santa Baby” was a 28-year dream realized, built on hope, faith, and love.
+So the freedom that it bore was so liberating, all I could want from that moment was to see others have the same.
+What did hit hard was the advent of the stalkerazzi and Silicon Valley’s tech industry to capitalize on intellectual property.
 That I was not expecting.
 Just ripped the profit from my children’s mouths.
 Haven’t seen prezzies under the Christmas tree since.
-What started with illegal file sharing is now the complete overtake of my every visual, sound, move, style, thought and expression.
+What started with illegal file-sharing is now the complete overtake of my every visual, sound, move, style, thought, and expression.

 In 2017 Cynthia re-released the tracks from “For You With Love” as well as 7 other previously recorded and released tracks as “The Standard”, an album we have previously reviewed and aired its tracks on our radio.
 To us, “The Standard” is setting a new standard in re-capturing standards from the great American songbook.

 Perhaps, more because it’s attributed to Marilyn Monroe, who is no longer here and a very largely promoted brand.
-So between surviving aforementioned issue it’s been a bit draining to only repeat, “Hi, I sing “Santa Baby”” Blank face response… to which I add, “The one everyone thinks is Marilyn Monroe”, their response, “OMG I LOVE THAT SONG!
+So between surviving the aforementioned issue, it’s been a bit draining to only repeat, “Hi, I sing “Santa Baby” Blank face response… to which I add, “The one everyone thinks is Marilyn Monroe”, their response, “OMG I LOVE THAT SONG!
 That’s YOU?!!!!!
 OMG OMG OMG!”

 So far Cynthia we have seen you perform in very different capacities.
-As a model, actress, singer, mother, wife, girlfriend, activist, a public figure and as a role model.
+As a model, actress, singer, mother, wife, girlfriend, activist, public figure, and as a role model.
 How do you balance all this?
 Where do you derive your energy from?

 Publishing first in a series of written works.
 “How To Be Civil In An Uncivil World” What can people expect from me in the near future?
-Well, am hoping the seven year struggle of my recently concluded divorce turns to a very fruitful depth in new music.
-When you are deprived of something as natural and as necessary as breathing, which is what singing and speaking are to me amazing how much more appreciate when you get it back.
+Well, am hoping the seven-year struggle of my recently concluded divorce turns to a very fruitful depth in new music.
+When you are deprived of something as natural and as necessary as breathing, - which is what singing and speaking are - it is to me amazing how much more appreciative when you get it back.

 In closing, when a younger generation would read this interview and derive inspiration from it, what message would you have for them?